manics/jupyterhub-not-a-tre/README.md

 - [ ] Airlock/egress doesn't have a database, it just uses the presence of files
 - [ ] Has not been tested for security!
 - [ ] K3s network policies are not complete, should probably replace with Calico
-- [ ] API tokens are insecure and are hardcoded in the example configuration
 - [ ] Workspaces connections are protected by network rules, not passwords
 - [ ] A user can only run one workspace in one project at a time
 - [ ] Helm chart and containers versions are not pinned